TimonPasslick/tilang/docs/type system.md

 A function **takes a `Tuple` as an argument** and returns `Any` type (see further down).
 The argument and return type are part of a function type but not the only possible parts as you will see in the next paragraph.

 There are named and anonymous functions.
 Anonymous functions are all distinct because it's very hard to come up with an algorithm that proves that two functions have equivalent behavior.

+You can `overload` functions, including methods.
+The argument tuple of the `overload` can't be a subtype or supertype of any other argument tuple that already exists for the function.
+The return type must be a subtype of the original return type.

 ## IO and static variables